starsite/FileMaker-Swift/README.md

 # Edit Record (function)
 Edit record with `recID`.
-Only pass values for the fields you want to modify.
+Pass values for the fields you want to modify.
 Optionally, you may include the `modID` from your last fetch, to ensure the server record isn't newer than the one you're editing.
-Passing an outdated `modID` will cause an edit request to fail. /Not/ including a `modID` will post the request.
+Passing an outdated `modID` will cause an edit request to fail.
+Omitting the `modID` will post the request.

 Only an error code is returned with this function.
-The v17 Data API does not currently pass back a modified record object for you to use.
-Because of this, you may wish to refetch the record and update the view.
+The Data API does not currently pass back a modified record object for you to use.
+Because of this, you may want to refetch the record afterward.
 ```swift
 // returns -> (error code)
 func editRecordWith(id: Int, token: String, layout: String, payload: [String: Any], modID: Int?, completion: @escaping (String) -> Void) {